Azure-Samples/azure-maps-geolocation-control/README.md

 - azure-maps
 ---

-# Azure Maps Animation module
+# Azure Maps Geolocation Control module

 An Azure Maps Web SDK module that provides a control that uses the browser's geolocation API to locate the user on the map.
 This control uses the browsers [geolocaiton API](https://www.w3schools.com/html/html5_geolocation.asp) to locate the user and show their position on a map.